Geeknerd1337/3110-Project-1/README.md

 Then type "./project" to run the project.

 Project will have you select a menu option by typing a number.
-The type city names in the form "City, Country".
+Then type city names in the form "City, Country".
 The number of cities will depend on selected menu option.